skysch/atma-palette-rs/notes.md

 ## Remove
 Remove any existing cells and anything referencing them.

-# Space behaviors when there is no room for a new cell.
+# Behaviors when there is no room for a new cell.

 ## Error
 ## Stop
 ## WrapLine